 Stipend, tuition, supplies and travel support for predoctoral and salary, supplies and travel support for postdoctoral trainees within the Department of Genetics are provided by a National Cancer Institute funded training grant on the Molecular Genetics of Cancer (T32 CA009299).
 The Principle Investigator of the training grant is Dr. Guillermina (Gigi) Lozano.
 For more information, please contact Lisa Gower at email@example.com.

 Research Experiences for Undergraduates

-Many of the labs in the Department of Genetics offer research training for undergraduates, including but not limited to those from Rice University and the University of Houston.
-Opportunities are available year-round and interested undergraduates are encouraged to contact lab heads directly by email.
+Many of the labs in the Department of Genetics offer research training for undergraduates.
+Opportunities are available year-round.
 During the summer many college students pursue research in the department through one of the MD Anderson summer research programs.
 For any of these opportunites, please look at our faculty members research interests, then contact them directly to apply to their lab.

 Join Our Team